 Inside, the Poly has military-grade circuit boards, on which are crammed what’s basically a proper computer with data server, DLNA receiver, Wi-Fi hub, Bluetooth and microSD card reader functionality.

-A Chord representative previously told me that Bluetooth was only added as an extra, but it’ll soon be available to aid with networking setup and for music control via the GoFigure app, out mid-November.
+A Chord representative previously told me that Bluetooth was only added as an extra, but it’s also available to aid with networking setup and for music control via the GoFigure app, out for iOS but still not yet for Android – soon, though, apparently.
 For home streaming, the Poly is intended to be used over Wi-Fi for the best sound quality, and for now can be connected to a mobile device in Wi-Fi hotspot mode when on the go.
 There’s a wide choice of compatible DLNA apps for iOS and Android, and Chord has also built in support for Roon.

 The microSD card slot means you can store all your music on the Poly, but it can also access files on your network or mobile device.
 File support includes ACC, WAV, FLAC, AIFF, OGG VORBIS, ALAC, WMA and MP3.
 Compatible sample rates from PCM files are 44.1kHz, 48kHz, 88.2kHz, 96kHz, 176.4kHz, 192kHz, 358.8kHz, 384kHz, 717.6kHz and 768kHz, plus it’ll play DSD64-DSD512 (Octa-DSD).